gitblit/iciql/README.markdown

 ## Ant

-You may also use Ant to build this project.
+You may use Ant to build this project:

     ant clean build

-You execute the full test suite against all tested databases:
+You may execute the full test suite against all tested databases:

      ant testsuite